containers/podman/docs/source/markdown/podman-network-exists.1.md

 $
 ```

-Check if an network called `webbackend` exists (the network does not actually exist).
+Check if a network called `webbackend` exists (the network does not actually exist).
 ```
 $ podman network exists webbackend
 $ echo $?